Transforming Infrastructure Performance

 This panel will explore how Canada can build smarter, faster, and more inclusively, focusing on projects of national significance, workforce readiness, and the urgent need to streamline interprovincial trade.
 The discussion will also look at how modern infrastructure can better connect Canadian businesses to global markets and strengthen Canada’s position in an increasingly competitive world.

-Panel #2 – Powering the Future: AI, Energy Infrastructure, and Canada’s Competitive Edge.
+Twin Talk 2 – Powering the Future: AI, Energy Infrastructure, and Canada’s Competitive Edge.

+As Canada accelerates its energy transition and digital transformation, the intersection of Artificial Intelligence and energy infrastructure is reshaping the landscape.
 Panellists will discuss the growing energy demands of AI itself, assess the current and future capacity of Canada’s energy infrastructure, and consider strategic investments needed to support sustainable growth.

 How can Canada balance AI-driven innovation with resilient, clean, and competitive energy systems?
 What infrastructure is required to keep pace with global trends and maintain leadership in a rapidly evolving energy economy.